 Born in 1994, Spanish soprano Serena Sáenz studied at the Liceu Conservatoire in Barcelona with Prof. Dolors Aldea and at the Hochschule für Musik ‘Hanns Eisler’ in Berlin with Prof. Anna Korondi.

-- Taummänchen Hänsel und Gretel – Papagena Die Zauberflöte – Staatsoper Unter den Linden, Berlin
+- Frasquita Carmen; Der Waldvogel Siegfried, both c.
+Daniel Barenboim; Zerlina Don Giovanni c.
+Pablo Heras-Casado; Taummänchen Hänsel und Gretel – Pamnia & Papagena Die Zauberflöte – Staatsoper Berlin

-- Carmina Burana – Simon Halsey – Palau de la Música Catalana, Barcelona
+- Carmina Burana – Simon Halsey – Palau de la Música Catalana

-- Comtesse Adèle Le Comte Ory – Teatre Sarrià, Barcelona
+- Comtesse Adèle Le Comte Ory; Isabella L’inganno felice (Rossini), Adina L’elisir d’amore – Teatre Sarrià, Barcelona

 - Solo recital – Apollo-Saal, Staatsoper Berlin

-In January 2018, Serena was awarded the Mozart Prize and the Accademia Chigiana di Siena Prize at the Viñas International Singing Contest in Barcelona.
-Other awards have included the International Gesangswettbewerb ‘Ferruccio Tagliavini’ in Austria and the Concours International de Chant in Mâcon, France.
+In January 2018 Serena was awarded both the Mozart Prize and the Accademia Chigiana di Siena Prize at the Viñas International Singing Contest in Barcelona.
+Further awards have included the International Gesangswettbewerb ‘Ferruccio Tagliavini’ in Austria and the Concours International de Chant in Mâcon, France.

 She has also participated in masterclasses with Mariella Devia, Wolfram Rieger, Montserrat Caballé and Riccardo Frizza.
-In addition to music, Serena studied ballet and modern dance in her hometown of Barcelona.
+Alongside her musical studies, Serena trained in ballet and modern dance in her hometown of Barcelona.